 One must feast and rejoice on Purim.
-In fact, the joy of Purim is even greater than the joy of a regular Chag.
+In fact, the joy of Purim is even greater than the joy of Chaq.

-Since Purim is also Erev Shabbat, the feast is conducted earlier in the day so as not to detract from the Shabbat Seudah, some hold to start ideally before Chatzot (approximately 11:50am throughout Israel).
+The feast is conducted earlier in the day so as not to detract from the Shabbat Seudah, some hold to start ideally before Chatzot (11:47am).